JorgeMadson/SeedCapital/landing page/README.md

-# Landing page concept for Cryptocurrency company
+# Landing page concept for SeedCapital

 ## ***\* This landing page is for educational purposes only \*\***